There is a great dilemma for every parent when admitting a child to the school. Which board to choose, CBSE or ICSE?

 There is no simple and direct answer of this question.
 It depends on what parents want their children to learn?
 What skills and depth of knowledge a child should absorb?
 What’s the objective and goal of a parent for educating his/her child?

-Considering selection in IIT JEE and Medical as the criteria for deciding which board is better and which board is useless, may not be the right way to go.
+Considering selection in IIT JEE and NEET-Medical as the criteria for deciding which board is better, may not be the right way to go.
 There are pros and cons of both CBSE and ICSE.

 Education with pressure will not make good inroads to the future of a student.